 The 2019 Silver Eagles have arrived and are on a slight delay in regards to shipping.
-We are processing orders by the date they were recieved and you will recieve a shipping notification as soon as the shipping carrier recieves the package.
+We are processing orders by the date they were received and you will receive a shipping notification as soon as the shipping carrier receives the package.
 If this needs to be expedited, please call us.
 Pricing on all pre-sale items may fluctuate during or after the pre-sale period.
 Price adjustments will be locked in and not changed after purchase, regardless of price increase or decrease.
 Ordering pre-sale items will NOT delay your shipping order.
 If you have any questions, please call to place an order by phone 833-777-8650.

 2019 1 oz Silver American Eagle BUPRODUCT ID: SAE12704

 The U.S. Mint does not sell its bullion coins directly to the public.
 Instead, they distribute their coins to only a handful of authorized purchasers who then sell the coins to the public.

 - Contains 1 oz of .999 fine Silver.

 - Multiples of 20 are packaged in mint tubes.
 Multiples of 500 are packaged in “Monster Boxes.”
 All other coins will be in protective packaging.